DIRACGrid/diracx/extensions/README.md

 ## Writing tests

 `diracx-testing` package contains a lot of useful tools for testing `diracx` and its extensions.
-It is recommended to have a `testing` package for your extension which contains at least a check that your `DIRACX_EXTENSIONS` environment variable is set (see [example](gubbins/gubbins-testing/src/gubbins/testing/__init__.py))

 Note that even if you have your own `testing` package depending on `diracx-testing`, you should specify it when calling `pytest` (see various `pyprojects.toml`)